-Since April 1, 2010, anglers 15 years of age and older who fish for salmon and steelhead in the Columbia River and its tributaries have been required to purchase an endorsement that helps maintain and improve fishing opportunities throughout the Columbia River Basin.
+From April 1, 2010 until July 2019, anglers 15 years of age and older fishing for salmon and steelhead in the Columbia River and its tributaries were required to purchase an endorsement that helped maintain and improve fishing opportunities throughout the Columbia River Basin.

 The Columbia River Recreational Salmon and Steelhead Program endorsement was authorized by Senate Bill 5421 during the 2009 Legislative session.
 The annual endorsement fee was one of several license fee changes approved by that Legislature to help offset a $30 million cutback in state funding for WDFW.